 Highlights: Easily accessible from Highway 1 is the mesmerising Takkakaw Falls, a world-class site and one of Canada’s highest waterfalls.
 From here, follow the Iceline Trail, a 20-kilometre circuit that takes in some of the park’s most spectacular glaciers and mountain scenery.

-Where: In the heart of the Rocky Mountains, approximately 150 km west of Calgary.
+Where: In the heart of the Rocky Mountains, 80 miles west of Calgary.

 Highlights: Lake Louise is a picture-perfect destination, widely renowned as the crown jewel of the Canadian Rockies.
-Whilst you certainly won’t be alone here, the sheer majesty of the setting, encompassing turquoise waters, towering mountains and a stately chateau, is simply hard to beat.
+It can get crowed, but the sheer majesty of the setting, encompassing turquoise waters, towering mountains and a stately chateau, is simply hard to beat.